 If any wholesale dealer or distributor fails or refuses to make the reports provided for in this division, the city shall notify the person in writing.
 If the reports are not made and the taxes remitted within five days from the date of the notice, the city may withdraw from the wholesale dealer or distributor the privilege of doing business in the city by revoking his license.

-(Ord. of 9-7-1999, § 1(4-260))

 Sec.
 6-311.
 Frequency of payment.